Last Updated: May 22, 2024

 Mob Wives

 It was not until 2011 that Raiola broke into the world of reality television.
-She made her debut as a regular cast member on the second season of the show "Mob Wives" during the season's premiere in January of 2012.
+She made her debut as a regular cast member on the second season of the show "Mob Wives" during the season's premiere in January 2012.
 She remained on the show for the entirety of its time on air, concluding in the sixth season in 2016.
 She was a popular personality on the show among fans.

 While on "Mob Wives," Raiola also appeared on a number of other talk shows as herself, as well as in some films.
 She was featured in episodes of "The Wendy Williams Show," "Bethenny," "The Real," "Celebrity Wife Swap," "Couples Therapy," and "David Tutera's CELEBrations."
 She also had small roles in films like "Scary Movie 5" and "Staten Island Summer."

 Additionally, she was featured in a number of other reality television shows.
 In 2012, she was given her own show on VH1 following the popularity of her presence on "Mob Wives."
 "Big Ang" premiered in July of 2012.
-The first season consisted of ten episodes which follow Raiola's life as she deals with family drama while running the Drunken Monkey bar, which had not yet closed.
+The first season consisted of ten episodes that follow Raiola's life as she deals with family drama while running the Drunken Monkey bar, which had not yet closed.

-In May of 2013, Raiola confirmed during an interview that the show had been picked up for a second season and was in the process of being filmed.
+In May 2013, Raiola confirmed during an interview that the show had been picked up for a second season and was in the process of being filmed.
 However, it was later revealed that the second season would instead be repackaged as a spin-off titled "Miami Monkey."
 This show premiered in September of 2013 on VH1.
 It focused on Raiola's effort to open a second location of the Drunken Monkey in Miami called the Miami Monkey.
 The first season of the show included 11 total episodes.
-In July of 2014, Raiola received word that the show had been cancelled.
+In July 2014, Raiola received word that the show had been canceled.

-Raiola's last on air appearance was on "The Dr. Oz Show" in February of 2016, just days before her death.
+Raiola's last on-air appearance was on "The Dr. Oz Show" in February of 2016, just days before her death.
 She discussed her stage 4 brain and lung diagnosis and how she was trying to stay positive for her family.

 Personal Life

 In 2009, Raiola married Neil Murphy after being estranged from each other for a number of years.
 She already had two children from a previous relationship with Neil, Raquel and Anthony Donofrio.
 In her 50s, Raiola was diagnosed with lung cancer.
-She sought treatment and was declared cancer-free twice only for the disease to return.
-She died at the age of 55 on February 18, 2016 due to complications from the cancer.
+She sought treatment and was declared cancer-free twice, only for the disease to return.
+She died at the age of 55 on February 18, 2016, due to complications from the cancer.
 Following her death, a number of people made tributes to Raiola on social media, including former cast members, other reality television personalities, and family members.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.